|

 building industry:

-* a business and legal framework that supports the collaborative
+* a business and legal framework that supported the collaborative

 process;

-* a medium of information exchange which has obliterated time/space
+* a medium of information exchange which obliterated time/space

 restrictions;